Sleep & Breathe Deeply

 Recently the Academy of Sleep Medicine and the Academy of Dental Sleep Medicine in a joint statement reported that an oral sleep appliance is the treatment of choice for patients diagnosed with mild to moderate sleep apnea.
-For patients with severe sleep apnea the first recommended treatment is with a CPAP device.
+For patients with severe sleep apnea, the first recommended treatment is still a CPAP device.
 The CPAP is 100% effective in its treatment of apnea.
 The only issue is that the compliance rate of patients is less than 50%, and the CPAP only works if it’s worn.
-So for those patients that are unable to tolerate the prescribed CPAP, an oral appliance is the next line of treatment.
-We have had excellent success helping CPAP intolerant patients find relief and resolution using oral sleep appliances.
+For those patients who are unable to tolerate the prescribed CPAP, an oral appliance is the next line of treatment.
+We have had excellent success in helping CPAP intolerant patients find relief and resolution using oral sleep appliances.

-In order to get an oral sleep appliance you must first be diagnosed with sleep apnea.
+In order to get an oral sleep appliance, you must first be diagnosed with sleep apnea.
 Only a physician can make this diagnosis.
-Following diagnosis, the physician can prescribe the sleep appliance that a dentist would fabricate.
+Following diagnosis, the physician can prescribe a sleep appliance that a dentist will fabricate.
 We will work with your physician should he or she recommend an oral sleep appliance.
-Or if you don’t have a physician we will assist you by referring you to one of the qualified sleep doctors that we work with so you receive not only the proper diagnosis, but also proper follow-up to ensure that your sleep therapy is working correctly.
+If you don’t have a physician, we will assist with a referral to one of the qualified sleep doctors that we work with, so you receive not only the proper diagnosis but also proper follow-up to ensure that your sleep therapy is working correctly.

 Contact our Denver office today to schedule your next appointment!
 Dr. Gary Radz and his team are committed to providing patients with comprehensive, personalized care that puts their comfort first each and every time they come in for treatment.
 Let us give you something to smile about!
 We’re also happy to serve the surrounding areas of Englewood, Aurora, Lakewood, Greenwood Village, Centennial, and beyond.